nlpub/russe/2022/tox/index.md

 * Style transfer accuracy (STA).
 Bert-based classifier (fine-tuned from Conversational Rubert) trained on merge of Russian Language Toxic Comments dataset collected from 2ch.hk and Toxic Russian Comments dataset collected from ok.ru.
 Link: <https://huggingface.co/SkolkovoInstitute/russian_toxicity_classifier>
 * Meaning preservation score (SIM) is evaluated as cosine similarity of LaBSE sentence embeddings (<https://arxiv.org/abs/2007.01852>).
 For computational optimization, we use the model version <https://huggingface.co/cointegrated/LaBSE-en-ru>, which is original LaBSE from Google with embeddings for languages other than Russian and English stripped away.
 * Fluency score (FL) is evaluated with the weakly supervised classifier (<https://huggingface.co/SkolkovoInstitute/rubert-base-corruption-detector>).
 This BERT-based model has been trained to distinguish 780 thousand texts from Odnoklassniki and Pikabu toxicity datasets and a few web corpora from (<https://wortschatz.uni-leipzig.de/en/download>) from their corrupted versions.
 The corruptions included random replacement, deletion, addition, shuffling, and re-inflexion of words and characters, random changes of capitalization, round-trip translation, filling random gaps with T5 and RoBERTA models.
 * Joint score: This is the metric by which the ranking of automatic evaluation on phase will be conducted.
-This metric is calculated as a superposition of three metrics -STA, SIM, and FL: J = (STA * SIM * FL)* ChrF1.
-While all previous metrics compare the output of the model with the original toxic sentences, this metric uses neutral references for the comparison. <https://github.com/m-popovic/chrF>
+This metric is calculated as a superposition of three metrics -STA, SIM, and FL: J = (STA * SIM * FL)
+* [ChrF1](https://github.com/m-popovic/chrF): While all previous metrics compare the output of the model with the original toxic sentences, this metric uses neutral references for the comparison.

 ### Human Evaluation